Al Tamimi & Company Launches CSR Project ‘Children of Tomorrow’

 - how to handle situations where a child accesses inappropriate materials shared on WhatsApp, internet, etc.

-At seminars scheduled to take place at Al Tamimi’s Dubai and Abu Dhabi offices in early March 2019, teachers, school representatives and other stakeholders will be able to come together to ask further questions to those leading the roll-out of the Project, as well as representatives from the relevant ministries.
+At a seminar, teachers, school representatives and other stakeholders came together to ask further questions to those leading the roll-out of the Project, as well as representatives from the relevant ministries.

 We would like to express our gratitude for the tremendous support we have received from authorities, ministries and schools in the run up to the launch of this initiative, and look forward to developing it further during 2019.